steverichey/im361/syllabus.md

 ## Attendance

 Class attendance, learning, and letter grades are positively correlated.
 Unexcused absences may result in a zero for the week's work.
 Repeated unexcused absences may result in letter grade reductions for the project or entire course.

+## Services

+### Student Counseling Services

+The [Counseling Center](https://www.bradley.edu/campuslife/healthservices/counseling/) provides short term mental health counseling and related services to help students identify barriers, improve coping, and achieve personal and academic goals.
+It is located in the Markin Center, Room 52.
+The phone number is (309) 677-2700.
+The “after hours” phone number is (309) 677-3200.
+The email address is bradleyhealthservices [at] bradley.edu.

+### Health Services

+The [Health Services Office](https://www.bradley.edu/campuslife/healthservices/) provides care of general physical health and illness problems, as well as minor injuries, allergy issues, and medication management.
+It is located in the Markin Center, Room 101.
+The phone number is (309) 677-2700.
+The email address is bradleyhealthservices [at] bradley.edu.

+### Student Support Services

+[Student Support Services](https://www.bradley.edu/offices/student/support/) is designed to offer guidance to students in times of need.
+Its mission is to provide personal attention and resources to students as they work to achieve their academic and personal goals.
+Student Support Services serves as a major link between Academic Affairs and Student Affairs striving to improve student retention through positive communication and relationships with students, faculty, staff and families.
+It is located in Sisson Hall, Room 101 and 103.
+The phone number is (309) 677-3910.

+### Title IX

+Bradley University seeks to provide an environment that is free of bias, discrimination and harassment.
+Under Title IX, discrimination based on sex or gender is prohibited.
+If you have been impacted by sex discrimination including sexual assault, sexual harassment, dating violence, domestic violence or stalking, we encourage you to report it to the Executive Director of Student Support Services.
+While you may talk to a faculty member, faculty are required to share such reports with the University’s Title IX Coordinator or Executive Director of Student Support Services.
+Please refer to the [Bradley University Statement on Sexual Harassment and Sexual Misconduct Policy and Procedures](http://www.bradley.edu/campuslife/studenthandbook/policies/misconduct/index.dot).

+### Office of Diversity and Inclusion

+The [Office of Diversity and Inclusion (ODI)](https://www.bradley.edu/campuslife/odi) supports historically underrepresented communities – Asian, African American, Hispanic/Latinx, Multiracial, or students who are first in their families to attend college – as they transition to Bradley.
+The office also handles incidents of bias or discrimination based on race or ethnicity.
+The office offers services for lesbian, bisexual, transgender or questioning students.
+The office is located in the Garrett Center.
+The phone number is (309) 677-2646.
+The email address is diversity [at] bradley.edu.

 ## Excused Absence